AISIGSJTU/IBBNN/README.md

 </div>

 ## Paper
-The paper can be viewed [here](https://lan-qing.github.io/publication/ibbnn/).
+The paper and author information can be viewed [here](https://lan-qing.github.io/publication/ibbnn/).

 ## Use
 Run `main.py` to train models with IB regularization and IB variance regularization.